Harsh winds: Slowed European support for Musk's Tesla stagger $1tn market value

-SA-Born Elon Musk’s Tesla Loses $89 Billion Market Share Slump Amid Slowed European Sales
+SA-Born Elon Musk’s Tesla Loses $89 Billion Market Share Amid Slowed European Sales

 - Electric car manufacturer Tesla has seen its share price drop to below $1 trillion amid dwindling European sales